ajitagupta/100dollarstartup/README.md

 ## Lesson 5: The Customer
 Who are your people?
 As you explore different avenues it helps to think clearly about the people you intend to serve.
 They can either be grouped in terms of traditional demographics (age, location, gender, ethnicity, income) OR so-called new demographics: interests, passions, skills, beliefs and values.

 While toying with ideas, an efficient way of finding the best solution is to simply ask your prospects, e.g. through a survey tool: What is your biggest problem with X?
 What is the number one question you have about X?
 What can I do to help you with X?
-Next, you can level up the process by asking about **specific** product ideas with the help of a ranking scale.
+Next, you can level up the process by asking about **specific** product ideas.

+## Lesson 6: Seven Steps to Instant Market Testing
+There's no harm in planning but getting started could take you forever.
+Instead, start immediately.
+Here's a plan of action:
+* Care about the problem you are about to solve
+* Make sure the market is big enough
+* Focus on selling to people who know rather than persuading them that they have a problem
+* Focus on reducing pain or fulfilling a deep desire
+* Develop a significant (not simply *different*) solution
+* Ask your potential target market for their opinion
+* Test on a subgroup in exchange for feedback

+Keep initial costs down.
+Get your first sale as soon as possible.
+Ascertain that there is a demand for your offering before creating it.
+Respond to initial results, e.g. through automation.